deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceDocs/Overview.md

 Reasons you may want to define all of the properties inline in the Build/Release task:

-- Convenience and ease of use.
+- Convenience and ease of use; no need to general XML.
 - No need to include an XML file in your source control or build artifacts for the deployment to use.

-Reasons you may want to use an XML file instead:
+Reasons you may want to use inline XML:

 - Not all Scheduled Task properties can be specified inline.
+If you want to configure properties that are not available inline, you _must_ use XML.
+- No need to include an XML file in your source control or build artifacts for the deployment to use.

+Reasons you may want to use an XML file:

-If you want to configure properties that are not available inline, you _must_ use an XML file.
+- Not all Scheduled Task properties can be specified inline.
+If you want to configure properties that are not available inline, you _must_ use XML.
-- Using an XML file allows you to have the Scheduled Task definition committed to source control so you can track changes to it.
+- Using an XML file allows you to have the Scheduled Task definition committed to source control alongside your code so you can track changes to it.

-When using an XML file you will still need to define inline the `Scheduled Task Name` and `User To Run As`.
+When using XML you will still need to specify the `Scheduled Task Name` and `User To Run As`.

 ### How to create your Scheduled Task XML definition file